kpalang/mirth-plugin-guide/Readme.md

 1. Since you're writing plugins, you can use a plain installation of MC.
 You can then run it with the debugger enabled and hit breakpoints within either core MC or your plugin code.
 1. Alter `mcserver.vmoptions` to include `-J-Xdebug -J-Xnoagent -J-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5006 webstart.jnlp`
 1. Launch MC using `mcserver`.
-Note that we are using `mcserver` and not `mcservice`, debugging MC when its running as a background service adds challenges you don't need for development
+Note that we are using `mcserver` and not `mcservice`, debugging MC when its running as a background service adds challenges you don't need for development.

 ### When in doubt log it out!

 __MC Client__
 1. When launching the MC Client use one of:
    - Mirth Connect Admin Launcher with the "Show Console" option selected
    - `javaws`
 2. Your code will then need to use `System.out.printlin` to log information out to the Java WebStart console.
-Mirth Connect does not run the client wiht a logger by default so you have to use `System.out` instead.
+Mirth Connect does not run the client with logger by default so you have to use `System.out` instead.

 __MC Server__

 1. The MC server app uses Log4J, just instantiate a logger like normal and log it out!
+   - Since we already got Lombok, use `@Slf4J`